danimal-johnson/transit-board-be/readme.md

 ## Summary

-The purpose of this project is to help keep an eye on the next bus departures in a billboard format like the ones seen at subway and some bus stops. at my house that counts down the number of minutes until the next bus departs.
+The purpose of this project is to replicate the features of a transit departure board so it can be viewed from any location.
+A departure board shows the next departing buses or trains from a specific bus stop or rail platform.

+This is built for my specific needs, using data from Lane Transit District (LTD) in Oregon.
+Like most transit, LTD posts its data in the standard GTFS format (details below), but does not provide any API that can be directly polled for this information.

 ### Project scope

 1. Parse the GTFS data and extract useful information.
+2. Create a SQLite database for offline applications.
-2. Upload useful data to a database.
+3. Migrate data to a Postgres database.
-3. Create an API to serve data to any device or app.
+4. Create an API to serve data to any device or app.
-4. Create a utility to update database when new GTFS data is released.
+5. Create an integration utility to update database when new GTFS data is released.

 ### Justification

 1. The county transit website (LTD) is helpful for finding the best route to a new location, but too cumbersome to navigate for regularly-traveled routes (like your daily commute).
+2. The current transit app (Umu) is a bit better at checking times, but not nearly as convenient as a quick glance.
-2. The paper or PDF version of the printed schedule is even harder to manage.
+3. The paper or PDF version of the printed schedule is even harder to manage.
 Time tables fill multiple pages.
 PM times are only differentiated by a slightly-bolder typeface - really hard to discern when flipping pages.
 It's easy to look up AM when you mean PM, etc.
-3. The current transit app (Umu) is a bit better at checking times, but not nearly as convenient as a quick glance.
 4. A functional bus billboard would be really cool to have at my house!

 ## Status

-- MVP reached.
-With the sqlite DB file, a Python script can quickly display the next departure times.
+- SQLite database created.
+- Python script created to display board information in text format using SQLite.
+- Postgres database migration successful using `pgloader`
-- Latest step: Imported data into sqlite database and created migration step to convert to Postgres.
+- Imported data into sqlite database and created migration step to convert to Postgres.
-- Next step: Defining API.
+- Current step: Defining API.
+- Next step: Create express.js backend.

 TODO: